8-year-old boy ‘accidentally’ vaccinated in Dallas

 Fire Chief Robert Fite of the Grand Prairie Fire Department said 3,800 people were vaccinated the day the boy got his shot.

-“They’re in the car, there’s a code, the paramedic did what that paramedic did for thousands of others for that day and went ahead and gave the vaccination and did not realize it was a child under the age of 18,” said Fite.
+“They’re in the car, there’s a code, the paramedic did what that paramedic did for thousands of others for that day and went ahead and gave the vaccination and did not realize it was a child under the age of 18,” Fite said.

 The boy’s father said he did not know that his child wasn’t eligible.
 He said he was able to register his son and got an appointment.
 The vaccine site was in Dallas County and Fite says the Grand Prairie Fire Department helps operate it.